 About ad rotation settings

-Ad rotation is the way we deliver your ads on both the Search Network and the Display Network.
+Ad rotation is the way that we deliver your ads on both the Search Network and the Display Network.
 If you have multiple ads within an ad group, your ads will rotate because no more than one ad from your account can show at a time.
 Use the ad rotation setting to specify how often you'd like the ads in your ad group to be served relative to one another.